uclahs-cds/pipeline-align-DNA/README.md

 Pipelines should be run **WITH A SINGLE SAMPLE AT TIME**.
 Otherwise resource allocation and Nextflow errors could cause the pipeline to fail.

+1. Because this pipeline uses images stored in the [GitHub Container Registry](https://github.com/orgs/uclahs-cds/packages), you must [setup a personal access token](https://confluence.mednet.ucla.edu/pages/viewpage.action?spaceKey=BOUTROSLAB&title=Docker+Introduction#DockerIntroduction-GitHubContainerRegistryGitHubContainerRegistry|Setup) (PAT) for your GitHub account and log into the registry on the cluster before running this pipeline.
-1. The recommended way of running the pipeline is to directly use the source code located here: `/hot/software/pipeline/pipeline-align-DNA/Nextflow/release`, rather than cloning a copy of the pipeline.
+2. The recommended way of running the pipeline is to directly use the source code located here: `/hot/software/pipeline/pipeline-align-DNA/Nextflow/release`, rather than cloning a copy of the pipeline.

     * The source code should never be modified when running our pipelines

-2. Create a config file for input, output, and parameters.
+3. Create a config file for input, output, and parameters.
 An example for a config file can be found [here](config/template.config).
 See [Inputs](#Inputs) for the detailed description of each variable in the config file.
 The config file can be generated using a python script (see below).

     * Do not directly modify the source `template.config`, but rather you should copy it from the pipeline release folder to your project-specific folder and modify it there

-3. Create the input csv using the [template](input/align-DNA.input.csv).
+4. Create the input csv using the [template](input/align-DNA.input.csv).
 The example csv is a single-lane sample, however this pipeline can take multi-lane sample as well, with each record in the csv file representing a lane (a pair of fastq).
 All records must have the same value in the **sample** column.
 See [Inputs](#Inputs) for detailed description of each column.
 All columns must exist in order to run the pipeline successfully.

    * Again, do not directly modify the source template csv file.
 Instead, copy it from the pipeline release folder to your project-specific folder and modify it there.

-4. The pipeline can be executed locally using the command below:
+5. The pipeline can be executed locally using the command below:

 ```bash
 nextflow run path/to/main.nf -config path/to/sample-specific.config